-- A wider range of health and care professionals to support you this will include pharmacists, experienced nurses, physiotherapists and mental health therapists - so, you don't always need to see a GP to get the help you need. - More appointments available and extended opening times (evenings and weekends).
+- A wider range of health and care professionals to support you this will include pharmacists, experienced nurses, physiotherapists and mental health therapists so, you don't always need to see a GP to get the help you need. - More appointments available and extended opening times (evenings and weekends). - A range of tests, scans and treatments which were previously only available in hospital. - Specialist support and care planning for older people and people living with long term conditions.